TheKerfuffle/angular-intro/README.md

 ng-init can allow us to initialize some data that we can access in the same way as the message model

 we can also create a css style that lives in style.css and can be accessed through ng-init

+ng-repeat acts much the same way as .map in react

+modules allow us to structure our code into logical chunks - see myArrowApp